 As mentioned previously in this forum, the city has largely decided to adopt a “street impact fee”, which would exact a fee on new development and use the funds for automobile infrastructure “improvements” (not maintenance).

-Note that the funds cannot go to transit, bike, or pedestrian infrastructure; they are dedicated to automobile infrastructure.
+Note that the funds are intended for automobile infrastructure and only indirectly may result in transit, bike, or pedestrian infrastructure.
 Thus the name “street impact fee” is misleading; a more accurate term might be “automobile impact fee”.

 The current proposal divides the city into 17 service areas and assigns each area a maximum aggregate impact fee based on projected growth and capacity needs.
 For any individual development project in a service area, the city would largely base the fee for that development on either square footage (commercial projects) or the number of units (residential projects).